$p$-wave superconductivity and Josephson current in $p$-wave unconventional magnet/$s$-wave superconductor hybrid systems: Pair amplitude configurations at the [100] edge

 While at the edge, we need to calculate the semi-infinite Green's function for $\omega_{n}=\pi k_\mathrm{B}T$ to evaluate the pair amplitude.
 Calculating the pair amplitude for $\omega_{n}=\pi k_\mathrm{B}T$, we assume that the superconducting energy gap amplitude has the temperature $T$ dependence that obeys the Bardeen-Cooper-Schrieffer (BCS) theory:

 with the gap amplitude at zero temperature $\Delta_{0}=1.76T_\mathrm{c}$ and the critical temperature $T_\mathrm{c}=0.01t$.
 In this section, we choose the temperature as $T=0.025T_\mathrm{c}$.

 We plot the absolute value of the pair amplitude for ESE and OTE pairings at $(t_{x},t_{y})=(t,0)$ ($p_x$-wave UM) in Fig.~\ref{fig:4}.
 Then we clarify the pair amplitude by the lowest Matsubara frequency $\omega_{n}=\pi k_\mathrm{B}T$.
 In this case, ETO and OSO components vanish at the [100] edge owing to the nonlocal pairings along the $x$-direction.
 As shown in Appendix B, ETO pairing with equal spins is dominant in the bulk.
 At the [100] edge, at $\mu=-4t$ in Fig.~\ref{fig:4} (a) and Fig.~\ref{fig:4} (c), the OTE pairing $|F^{,\uparrow\uparrow,\downarrow\downarrow}_\mathrm{OTE}(k_y,i\omega_{n})|$ is around 800 times larger than ESE $|F^{\uparrow\downarrow}_\mathrm{ESE}(k_y,i\omega_{n})|$.
-Then the OTE component is enhanced in the presence of zero-energy flat bands [Fig.~\ref{fig:2} (c)].
-At $\mu=-2t$, ESE pairing becomes large [Fig.~\ref{fig:4} (b)] as compared with at $\mu=-4t$ [Fig.~\ref{fig:4} (a)], and nonzero values appear in the absence of zero-energy flat bands [Fig.~\ref{fig:2} (c)].
-While OTE pairing is also enhanced in the presence of zero-energy flat bands [Fig.~\ref{fig:2} (c)].
+Then the OTE component is enhanced in the presence of zero-energy flat bands [Fig.~\ref{fig:2} (b)].
+At $\mu=-2t$, ESE pairing becomes large [Fig.~\ref{fig:4} (b)] as compared with at $\mu=-4t$ [Fig.~\ref{fig:4} (a)], and nonzero values appear in the absence of zero-energy flat bands [Fig.~\ref{fig:2} (c)], while OTE pairing is also enhanced in the presence of zero-energy flat bands [Fig.~\ref{fig:2} (c)].

 At $(t_{x},t_{y})=(0,t)$ ($p_y$-wave UM) in Fig.~\ref{fig:5}, we also obtain ESE, ETO, and OTE pairings at the [100] edge.
 Because the ETO pairing is odd for $k_y$ in the bulk, as we worked in Appendix B, its component becomes nonzero at the edge [Fig.~\ref{fig:5} (c) and Fig.~\ref{fig:5} (d)].
 As well as the $p_x$-wave UM-SC, ETO pairing is also dominant in the bulk, see also in Appendix B. As compared with $(t_{x},t_{y})=(t,0)$ ($p_x$-wave UM-SC) in Fig.~\ref{fig:4}, ESE and ETO pairings are dominant.
 Because we do not obtain zero-energy flat bands at $(t_{x},t_{y})=(0,t)$ ($p_y$-wave UM-SC), OTE pairing is smaller than other pair amplitudes~\ref{fig:5}.
 These behaviors are consistent with the fact that the OTE state is enhanced at the edge in the presence of zero-energy flat bands.
 However, ESE pairing does not vanish, even though $p$-wave superconductivity emerges in PUM-SCs.
 Indeed, ETO pairing with equal spins is dominant in the bulk, and OTE pairing that is enhanced in the presence of zero-energy flat bands can also exist at the edge of PUM-SCs.
+Then, the magnitude of the ESE pairing at the [100] edge is suppressed in the presence of zero-energy flat bands.